zhengthomastang/MOT_Kalman/README.md

 </div>

    4. During ROI selection, if mis-clicking on wrong places, the user can press `r`.
 All the markers will be cleared, and s/he can start over.
-4. The user can choose to plot tracking results (as colorful bounding boxes for different IDs) at the output window by setting `pltTrkResFlg` to 1.
-The past trajectories of foot points can also be plotted when `pltTrajTmSec` is larger than zero.
+3. The user can choose to output plotted tracking results (as colored bounding boxes for different IDs) by setting `outImgFlg` to 1.
+As a reminder, the input video source is required for plotting tracking results.

 <div align="center">
     <img src="/pic/pic2.jpg", width="640">
 </div>

-5. To improve the continuity of tracklets, each object is tracked by prediction of Kalman filter for several frames even when the detection is missing.
+4. To improve the continuity of tracklets, each object is tracked by prediction of Kalman filter for several frames even when the detection is missing.
+The predicted instances will be removed if no following tracklet is found.
 Here are some ways to fine-tune the performance:
    1. To reduce false positives (short-living objects), the user can increase `trkNtrTmSecThld`.
 The unit is second.
    2. To reduce false negatives (gaps in trajectories), the user can increase `trkHypTmSecThld`.
 The unit is second.
    3. To reduce identity switches, when the frame rate is smaller than 5 fps, the user can decrease `trkDistRatThld`.
 The unit is the inverse of the number of pixels.
 Otherwise the user has to increase the IOU thresholds defined in `ObjTrk.h`.
+The threshold for frame rate (5 fps) can be changed by modifying `SLO_FRM_RT_THLD` defined in `ObjTrk.h`.

+5. Finally, the algorithm assumes that both the object IDs and frame IDs are 1-based, which means they always start counting from 1.
+To change it to 0-based, the user needs to modify `ST_OBJ_ID` and `ST_FRM_CNT` defined in `ObjTrk.h` before compiling.

 ## Disclaimer
 For any question you can contact [Zheng (Thomas) Tang](https://github.com/zhengthomastang).